 Sure, you’ve been building sand castles your whole life.
 But we’re not talking about a few lumps of sand here.
 We’re talking actual castles, with bridges and staircases, windows and doors.
 Castles that stand two feet high.

 The teacher here is professional sand castle artist Lucinda “Sandy Feet” Wierenga.
 She’s been building sandcastles on South Padre Island since 1985.
-Her 2-hour sand castle building lessons are a fascinating hands-on experience.
+Her 2-hour sand castle building lessons are a fascinating hands-on experience, definitely one of the top things to do on South Padre Island beach.
 In the end, my castle looked nothing like hers, but it was a better sand castle than I have ever built in my lifetime of lumping sand into castle-like formations.

 3. Get to Know a Sea Turtle

 Sea Turtle Inc. is the first place in the world to rehab injured sea turtles.
 The hospital has treated about 400 sea turtles in 2018.
 Many of them became entangled in fishing line and ended up losing a flipper.
 Those that can be rehabilitated are released back into the sea.
 Those that can’t, including Allison, a sea turtle with a prosthetic rudder, are on display.

 This charming attraction with a mission was founded by Ila Fox Loetscher, a female aviator pal of Amelia Earhardt.
 Loetscher died in 2000, but her legacy, Sea Turtle Inc., remains.
 After moving to South Padre Island in the late 1950s, she discovered the wonders of the Kemp’s ridley sea turtle.
 These miraculous animals were fast disappearing.
 People were killing the mama turtles as they crawled out of the sea to lay their eggs on the beach — a really effective way to kill off an entire species.
 Their shells were harvested for leather products, their eggs used as aphrodisiacs, and their meat stirred into soups.